 AMA membership has direct benefits to you as an individual.
 Again, there are benefits at both federal and State levels.

-Three pages of reasons to join the AMA are included on this site, a list of benefits from partner companies, a list of provider companies that supply services to members and discounts available when you show your membership card.
+Three pages of reasons to join the AMA are included on this site, a list of benefits from partner companies, a list of provider companies that supply services to members and discounts available.

 But most of all being an AMA member means that you can have your say in matters of employment and in the health sector generally in Tasmania and Australia.